Awer Mabil: International career

 In August 2013, Mabil was called up by Australia for COTIF Tournament in L'Alcúdia, Spain.
-The tournament was used by the FFA to prepare players for their successful 2014 AFC U-19 Championship qualification campaign.
+The tournament was used by the FIFA to prepare players for their successful 2014 AFC U-19 Championship qualification campaign.

 A citizen of South Sudan by birth, he was cleared by FIFA to play for Australia in March 2014 after a year-long process to obtain a birth certificate and gain exemption from FIFA eligibility rules due to his refugee status.

 He featured for Australia in the 2014 AFC U-19 Championship, playing in all three of their games, the opponents were Uzbekistan, United Arab Emirates and Indonesia.

 After showing impressive form with FC Midtjylland, Mabil was called up to the senior team for the first time.
 Participating in the Socceroos first training camp under new coach Graham Arnold.

 On 16 October 2018, Mabil made his debut for the Australia senior national team against Kuwait in an international friendly match at the Al Kuwait Sports Club Stadium.
 He came on as a second-half substitution for Mathew Leckie and scored his maiden goal for the senior national team in the 88th minute to give Australia their fourth and final goal in a 4–0 win over Kuwait in Graham Arnold's first match of his second stint with the Australian national team.
 Mabil's goal was assisted by Tomi Juric and Thomas Deng.
 Mabil celebrated the goal with childhood friend and fellow South Sudanese refugee Deng, who was also making his international debut for Australia.
 Awer dedicated the goal, post-match, to his mother.

 Mabil played in qualifying matches for the 2022 World Cup.
 In the final "must-win" game against Peru, he scored one of the penalties that secured a place in the competition for the Socceroos.
 He said that scoring the crucial goal was "the only way to say thank you to Australia on behalf of my family".

 On 22 September 2022, Mabil scored his first home international goal against New Zealand in a 1–0 win in a friendly at Lang Park.